About the degree programme

 • surgery

-You will have the opportunity to assist a trainee doctor and, under supervision, carry out some of the duties of a Foundation Year 1 doctor.
+You will have the opportunity to assist a resident doctor and, under supervision, carry out some of the duties of a Foundation Year 1 doctor.

 Find Year 6 courses (2024-2025 academic year)